-To be awarded the Associate of Arts Degree, the student must satisfy the following requirements:
+To be awarded the Associate of Science degree, the student must satisfy the following requirements:

-- 1. Complete the appropriate course of study for a two-year Associate of Arts program as specified in the College catalog.
-Developmental or other non-credit coursework does not apply toward graduation requirements. - 2.
-South Texas College will accept a maximum of 45 semester credits of applicable coursework transferred from another regionally accredited college or university toward an AA granted by STC. - 3.
-Maintain a minimum average of "C" (2.0 GPA) for all courses in the area of emphasis or specialization and a minimum overall cumulative average of "C" (2.0 GPA) in all other courses. - 4.
+- Complete the appropriate course of study for an Associate of Science program as specified in the College catalog.
+Developmental, or other non-credit, coursework does not apply toward graduation requirements. - South Texas College will accept a maximum of 45 semester credits of applicable course work transferred from another accredited college or university toward an AS granted by STC. - Maintain a minimum average of a "C" (2.0 GPA) for all courses in the area of emphasis or specialization and a minimum overall cumulative average of "C" (2.0 GPA) in all other courses. - 4.
 Pay all debts to the College prior to graduation.